threefoldfoundation/info_african_regen/src/welcome/welcome.md

 The official event location is Jungle Paradise Resort & Spa, also known as Mbweni Ruins.

+## What To Expect

+...
+The unexpected!

+While we have created some structure around the event in terms of themes and speakers and workshops, some of the best moments of a gathering like this inveitably are those moments of serendipity that happen simply by bringing such a beautiful group of people with like-minded values and visions together.
+Coming from the African continent and beyond, with all sorts of backgrounds and fields of expertise, 50 of us will gather over four days.
+Open your mind and your heart and the rest will follow.

 ## Helpful Links

 - [Telegram Group for Communication](https://t.me/+U3Bc77YxDs1mZjUy)